jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/drafts/2018-01-07-recollection-my-journey-with-business-rules-part-1.md

 _And it truly is written in 2012!!_

-But I'm sure I know this 3-layers thing before 2012!
+But I'm sure that I knew anout his 3-layers thing before 2012!

 But I remember using it only in _one_ project...

 _Hmmmm...
 Something must be wrong..._

-Ahh...
+Ahh!!!

-I found another project... created in 2010!...  it has a DAL but no BLL: ["StudInfoSys(TypedDataSets)"](insert link here)
+I found another project... written in C#... created in 2010!
+It has a DAL, but no BLL: ["StudInfoSys(TypedDataSets)"](insert link here)

-<small>_("Look at that mess...
-700 lines of code...
-I packed everything in one Form... and the presentation layer knows about DataSets!" :laughing:)_</small>

 ``` csharp